Updated February 9, 2022

-Those without shelter will inevitably face difficulty in acquiring the necessary food and hygiene essentials to stay healthy in addition to finding medical care for COVID-19 screening and treatment.
+Increases in housing costs, paired with the lifting of eviction-protection measures, may increase homelessness.
+Those without shelter inevitably face difficulty in acquiring the necessary food and hygiene essentials to stay healthy in addition to finding medical care for COVID-19 testing and treatment.
 Older homeless individuals or those with existing health conditions are particularly at risk.
-Shelter staff will also face many obstacles to preventing an outbreak.
+Shelter staff also face many obstacles to preventing an outbreak.

-The ongoing COVID-19 pandemic has caused mass layoffs, with no foreseeable end in sight.
-Many will struggle to make ends meet during this time, while they juggle housing expenses, food costs, potential medical bills and more.
+The pandemic continues to cause employment issues for many.
+Recent rising costs on housing and goods are adding additional stress.
+Many struggle to make ends meet, juggling rising housing expenses and food costs, childcare, medical bills and more.
 National safety net organizations, like United Way, may have local affiliates in your community.
 Your local community foundation is also a good place to check in; many community foundations work with local organizations providing essential safety net services.

 Home isn’t a safe place for everyone.
-A rise in violence in the home may stem from an intensely stressful situation, paired with children home from school and adults home from work with no way to leave the house.
+A rise in violence in the home may stem from an intensely stressful situation, including unpredictability around childcare, children more frequently out of school, continuing economic challenges and health-related restrictions on mobility.

 Below is a map tracking all local foundations with funds dedicated to COVID-19 relief.
 Clicking on a specific fund will give you information about what that fund is addressing.
 Community foundations often work with local safety net organizations on a regular basis to serve local populations.
 They may be a great resource for finding local nonprofits doing the most good in your region.